 The West Site Council, consisting of parents, teachers, and community members, acts as an advisory group in the school improvement process.
 The Site Council advises the school on various school concerns and monitors the progress of the School Improvement Plan.
 A list of current Site Council members will be provided at the beginning of the school year.
 Parents interested in serving on the Site Council, as positions become available, should contact the building principal.
-The West Site Council will meet jointly with the Central Elementary Site Council at 7:00pm in the Central Library (or via Zoom).
-Meetings for the 2021-2022 school year will be announced in September.
+The West Site Council will meet jointly with the Central Elementary Site Council at 7:00pm at either West or Central.
+Meetings for the 2023-2024 school year will be announced in September.